6 Bossa Nova Chord Progressions You Need to Know!

 Bossa Nova was revolutionary in Brazilian culture.

-These young New Wave composers modernized traditional Samba by fusing it with modern jazz harmony.
-Bossa Nova music is also unique in that it features the nylon string classical guitar as the main chordal instrument, which contributes to its smooth, unique sound.
+These young New Wave composers modernized the traditional Samba rhythm by fusing it with modern jazz harmony.
+Bossa Nova music is also unique in that it features the nylon string classical guitar as the main chordal instrument, contributing to its smooth, unique sound.

 Let’s learn a bit about these revolutionary Bossa Nova composers.